How to train for the Everest Base Camp Trek

 Trail Selection

-Find local trails that replicate the conditions of EBC with hill climbs, rocky paths, and diverse terrain.
+Find local trails that replicate EBC conditions, featuring hill climbs, rocky paths, and diverse terrain.
 This exposure will help condition your body for the challenges you will face during the trek.

 Backpack Training

-During your practice hikes, wear a backpack miming the weight you will carry while trekking (approximately 15–25% of your body weight).
-New backpack users should begin with lighter loads or no pack and pack more weight to the less burdened hiker as they improve.
+During your practice hikes, wear a backpack mimicking the weight you will carry while trekking (approximately 15–25% of your body weight).
+New backpack users should begin with lighter loads, or no pack, and add more weight to the less burdened hiker as they improve.

 Progression of Hiking Practice